daniCodes1/daniCodes1/README.md

 ### Welcome! 👋 :otter:
 I'm Dani, a second year computer science student at UBC.

-I'm currently working on a personal website, which I'm super excited about.
+I'm currently working on a personal website, which I'm super excited about!

-Feel free to reach out to me by [email](danirenn16@gmail.com)  :)
+Want to reach out?
+I'm available by [email](danirenn16@gmail.com) :)

 <!--